 San Francisco is a great city in its own right, with plenty of splendor on offer.
-But, what truly makes this place special is the number of attractions within a couple of hours from The Golden City.
-Whether you go up north, east, west, or down south from the city, you’re bound to find something that piques your interest.
+But, what truly makes this place special is the number of attractions within a few hours from The Golden City.
+Whether you go up north, east, west, or down south from the city, you’ll find something piques your interest.

 Thanks to being in the heart of California, there are plenty of weekend trips from San Francisco that suit all travellers.
 Adventurers can enjoy hiking and breathtaking scenery at the Big Sur.
-Nature lovers can take in natural beauty at Yosemite, and wine enthusiasts can sip on reds at one of many vineyards — the list goes on.
+Nature lovers can take in natural beauty at Yosemite, and wine enthusiasts can sip on reds at one of many vineyards — the list of weekend getaways from San Francisco goes on.

 To help you narrow down this long list, I’ve written this comprehensive guide on the 27 best weekend trips from San Francisco.
 I’ve made sure to include stops with the best California landmarks, awe-inspiring beaches, jaw-dropping landscapes, and more.